 8. Read regularly.

-Whether you want to specifically develop your written communication skills, or you’re interested in learning from books written by effective communicators, reading is a powerful way to cultivate your skills in this area.
+If you want to develop your written communication skills, or you’re interested in learning from books written by effective communicators, reading is a powerful way to cultivate your skills in this area.

 Reading is also a good way to stay informed and to learn interesting news and facts that you can then work into a conversation.
 You’ll also improve your vocabulary which helps make you a better communicator.